Health Insurance for 18-Year-Olds (2026 Plan Year)

 WHEN DO I GET KICKED OFF MY PARENT’S PLAN?

-If you are part of your parent’s health insurance, know that coverage will not last forever.
-Generally, all states allow children or young adults to stay on their parent's plan until age 26.
+If you are part of your parents’ health insurance, know that coverage will not last forever.
+All states allow children or young adults to stay on their parents' plan until age 26.
 However, some states have extended the age limit beyond 26.

 Health Insurance Costs for 18-Year-Olds by Plan Type

-Your actual prices depend on the metal tier you choose along with the plan type, including other factors such as where you live.
-The above mentioned prices are for a typical 18 year old on a Silver Tier, so use these numbers as a ballpark when you start comparing plans in your state.
+*Your actual prices depend on the metal tier you choose, your plan type and where you live.
+The above-mentioned prices are for a typical 18-year-old on a Silver tier, so use these numbers as a ballpark when you start comparing plans in your state.

 Data filtered by: